 EPA officers and the staff of certain other public authorities have been authorised to issue penalty notices.
 However, the EPA may direct that a penalty notice be withdrawn if it considers it appropriate to do so.

 The EPA may institute proceedings for any offence under the Act or Regulations.
-Certain other authorities such as local authorities, Water Supply Authorities, the Maritime Authority of NSW or police officers may also institute proceedings for certain offences.
+Certain other authorities such as local authorities, water supply authorities, the marine authority or police officers may also institute proceedings for certain offences.
 Any person may institute proceedings for an offence against the Act or the Regulations in the Land and Environment Court if the Court grants the person leave to do so.
 Any person may bring proceedings in that Court for an order to remedy or restrain a breach of the Act or Regulations.

 The EPA Board determines whether the EPA should bring proceedings for Tier 1 offences after receiving advice from the 'Environmental Counsel'.